dig-dao/digdao-web/readme.md

 # Dig DAO website

-This project is for content management for the [Dig DAO website](https://digdao.jp/).
+This project is the content management for the [Dig DAO website](https://digdao.jp/).

 This code base is based on [Astro](https://astro.build/), which is a web framework for content-driven websites using Reactjs.